Holographic-(V)AE: an end-to-end SO(3)-Equivariant (Variational) Autoencoder in Fourier Space: Results

 \subsection{Shrec17}

-The Shrec17 dataset consists of 51k 3D models belonging to 55 object classes, with a 70/10/20 train/valid/test split~\citep{noauthor_shrec_nodate}.
-We use the variant of the dataset where each datapoint is perturbed by random rotations.
-We follow \citet{cohen_spherical_2018} and project the data onto a DH spherical grid with a bandwidth of 90 via ray-casting, generating spherical images with 6 channels.
-We then apply the ZFT with $L = 14$ and a constant radial function $R^{n}_{\ell} = 1$ to each channel individually, resulting in a tensor with 1350 coefficients.\\ \\ We train an AE and a VAE model (Sec.~\ref{sec:shrec17_details}) and evaluate them similarly to the MNIST dataset and compute the Shrec17 retrieval metrics via the latent space linear classifier's predictions (Table~\ref{table:all_scores}).
-H-AE achieves the best classification and retrieval results for autoencoder-based models~\citep{lohit_rotation-invariant_2020}, and is competitive with supervised models~\citep{esteves_spin-weighted_2020, cobb_efficient_2021} despite the lower grid bandwidth and the small latent space.
+The Shrec17 dataset consists of 51k colorless 3D models belonging to 55 object classes, with a 70/10/20 train/valid/test split~\cite{noauthor_shrec_nodate}.
+We use the variant of the dataset in which each object is randomly rotated.
+Converting 3D shapes into spherical images preserves topological surface information, while significantly simplifying the representation.
+We follow ref.~\cite{cohen_spherical_2018} and project surface information for each image onto an enclosing spherical grid via a ray-casting scheme and apply ZFT (eq.~\ref{eq:ZFT}) on these transformed images.

+We train an AE and a VAE model on ZFT transformed data (Section~\ref{sec:shrec17_details}); Fig.~S5 shows the resulting latent embeddings for both H-AE and H-VAE on this dataset.
+Similarly to the MNIST dataset, we compute cosine loss, clustering metrics and classification accuracy via a linear classifier.
+We also compute the standard Shrec17 object retrieval metrics via the latent space linear classifier's predictions (see~\cite{noauthor_shrec_nodate} for a description of the retrieval metrics).
+H-AE achieves the best classification and retrieval results for autoencoder-based models, and is competitive with supervised models despite the lower grid bandwidth and the small latent space (Table~\ref{table:all_scores}).
 Using KNN classification instead of a linear classifier further improves performance (Table~\ref{table:shrec17_evaluation_knn}).
 H-VAE achieves slightly worse classification results but better clustering metrics compared to H-AE.
 While reconstruction loss is low, there is still significant margin of improvement.
-We partially attribute~\citet{lohit_rotation-invariant_2020}'s low scores to the low grid bandwidth.
-However, we note that, unlike~\citet{lohit_rotation-invariant_2020}, the size and runtime of our method does not scale with grid bandwidth, since the size of the reconstructed tensor learned by our method does not depend on it.